 “You can live the life you want; blindness does not hold you back!”

-7:30 to 8:57 PM.
+7:30 – 9:08 PM.

-2 motions were passed.
+2 motions were made and passed unanimously.

 NFB of Utah Board of Directors:

 president – Everette Bacon: present

 1st Vice President – Cheralyn Johnson: Not Present

 2nd Vice President – Karl Smith: out of country

 Treasurer – Mark Turley: Present

 Laura Vincent: Present